firasm/Firas-PhD-thesis/Final revisions/tracking_revisions.md

 - [ ] {RR} confused by how many switches: in one place you say one works, in another it doesn't

-- [ ] {RR} ICA part: operator chooses number of components? how do you make the decision around n? [why have variable components at all?]

-- [ ] {RR} how do you interpret these components and their meaning, defend the speculation of T variation is it breathing?

-- [ ] {RR} key question: goal is measuring tumour oxygenation.how do you defend a qualitative

 - [ ] {VS} more method development;

 - [ ] {VS} write more like physicists, very little ;

 - [ ] {VS} how robust are your result? etc ; if it’s a physicist thesis it needs more rigor.

-- [ ] {VS} how relevant is this model of HPG for humans? would your model work with other agents?

-- [ ] {VS} how do you validate aPS?

-- [ ] {VS} technique depend on tumour models? yes there is some dependence.

-- [ ] {VS} how universal is you O2 model?

-- [ ] {VS} what pre-processing of data?

-- [ ] {VS} meaning of negative responding regions?

-- [ ] {PK} talking about T2star: what do you expect?

-- [ ] {PK} independent vector analysis?

 ### QUESTIONS FOR/FROM THE DEFENCE
 Stefan Reinsberg (supervisor+ext questions)

-- [ ] {JD} XX Describe T2 using a vector diagram on the board.
-What proportion of T2 relaxation has occurred by time T2?
-(I expect someone will ask, what is T1, T2 or T2* so I’m just making sure they do)

-- [ ] {JD} You validated your contrast agent, HPT-GdF in one tumor, (HCT116, in Chapter 2) but then used it in a research project in other tumors in Chapter 3.
-How do you know the method transfers to these other tumors?
-You noted that the function of the contrast agent would relate to vessel diameter and the size of compounds that leak.
-Don’t you need good data on sizes of compounds that would leak in the other tumors?

 - [ ] {XX} In Chapter 3 you note that vessel function doesn’t relate well to trastuzumab distribution.
 You then conclude that “our data suggest that the tumor microenvironment and tissue- and vessel-level barriers to drug distribution could effectively limit access of drug”.
 Did your data in any way support this conclusion or is this conclusion just what you expected to find?